Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-72-the-reckoning.md

 "I thought I sensed Snapfire’s raging boner."
 Moho flicked open the array case and it sprang out, unfolding itself into a massive cube, two meters on each side... and ‘Horse still had to stoop a bit to fit himself and all his gear under it.

-Though Hunter had to admit, the cube did feel a bit more claustrophobic than he’d imagined it would…
+Though Hunter had to admit, the cube did feel a bit more claustrophobic than he’d imagined it would...

 A flash of absolute black, the feeling he’d suddenly moved a tremendous distance without moving at all, and he was back aboard the *Caledonia.*